Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing: Proposed Methodology

-Figure~\ref{fig:flowchart} shows an overview of our developed pipeline for learning-based landing site selection.
-The pipeline takes a noisy DEM as input to the semantic segmentation network.
-The base network is the Bayesian semantic segmentation network, Bayesian SegNet~\cite{kendall2015bayesian}.
+Figure~\ref{fig:flowchart} shows an overview of our developed pipeline for learning-based safety map generation.
+The pipeline takes a noisy DEM obtained by noisy LiDAR scans as input to the semantic segmentation network.
+We assume that the raw output from LiDAR is converted to the DEM with associated information of the lander's position and attitude.
+The base network is the Bayesian semantic segmentation network, Bayesian SegNet~\citep{Kendall2015}.
 Bayesian SegNet leverages MC-dropout in which dropout is included during both training and testing.
-During inference, this allows for output of both a per-pixel safety prediction (safe/unsafe) and an aligned uncertainty map that indicates how certain the network is in the prediction.
-The aligned safety and uncertainty maps are input to the next stage, where our proposed algorithm outputs an actionable decision for safe landing site selection based on both the network prediction and uncertainty map.
+During inference, this allows for an output of both a pixel-wise safety prediction and an associated uncertainty that indicates how certain the network is in the prediction.
+The safety map and the associated uncertainty map are used to compute the uncertainty-aware safety map.